 PHOTOS by Olga Vogel / Ravelry.com

-Find this free pattern on mycrochetspace.com or read more about it on Ravelry.
+Find the original free pattern on mycrochetspace.com, or read more about it on Ravelry.

 Designed by: Sonya Blackstone